sap-tutorials/btp-dev-guidance/tutorials/add-test-cases/add-test-cases.md

 [OPTION BEGIN [Node.js]]

-1. Open the **package.json** file and add the `"test": "jest tests/test.js"` line inside the `scripts` section.
+1. Open the **package.json** file and add the `"test": "npx jest tests/test.js"` line inside the `scripts` section.
 This adds a command to start the tests.

     ```json
     {